 we have no firsthand knowledge of any non-north park campground.

-the following is intended for dega camp rookies and
+the following is intended for north park rookies and perhaps you:

 1) do not forget your race tickets!